 In Atlanta, Nick Church, our senior IT specialist, has been working on something a little less “user orchestration management” and a little more “when s— happens.”
 He’s created an incident response workflow designed to be activated (think big red button) when some kind of incident happens to summon folks together.

 Firstly, the workflow creates two Slack channels and invites specific users to each channel.
 The channel’s names are timestamped to make them unique.
-Then, a webhook is executed to post into a private Slack channel, notifying our IT-Security team that an incident has occurred and describing the details of the Slack channels.
+Then, a webhook is executed to post into a private Slack channel.
+The post notifies our IT-Security team that an incident occurred and describes the details to the Slack channels.
 Lastly, the channels’ purposes are set, and the workflow un-hides the Security Support email group in our directory.

 In the coming weeks, we’ll be adding more steps to this workflow, including: